medic/cht-docs/content/en/contribute/code/core/dev-environment.md

 linkTitle: "CHT Core dev environment setup"
 weight: 1
 description: >
-  Getting your local machine ready to development work on CHT Core.
+  Getting your local machine ready to do development work on CHT Core.
 aliases: >
   apps/guides/hosting/core-developer
+nodeVersion: "16"
+npmVersion: "8"
 ---

 {{% alert title="Note" %}} This guide assumes you are a CHT Core developer wanting to run the CHT Core from source code to make commits to the [public GitHub repository](https://github.com/medic/cht-core).
-To set up a your environment for developing apps, see the [app guide]({{< relref "apps/guides/hosting/3.x/app-developer.md" >}}).
+To set up your environment for developing apps, see the [app guide]({{< relref "apps/guides/hosting/3.x/app-developer.md" >}}).

 To deploy the CHT in production, see either [AWS hosting]({{< relref "apps/guides/hosting/3.x/ec2-setup-guide.md" >}}) or [Self hosting]({{< relref "apps/guides/hosting/3.x/self-hosting.md" >}}){{% /alert %}}